Who, Where, What & How in the World of Banknotes | |||

 to small or to big.
 The more you spend on your banknote collection, usually the more you

-future.
+should expect out of it in the future.
 Go for at least 5-7 year investment goal, possibly a

 longer term (10-30 years).
 If you spend $500 on your collection, don't just stop there.
 You